 The term “Big Pharma” is used quite often to describe massive pharmaceutical companies that make literally billions of dollars every year to keep Americans regularly supplied with a medicine cabinet’s worth of pills.
 But when we say Big Pharma, who are the players in the pharmaceutical industry?
 Who is responsible for flooding neighborhoods and communities with addictive medication?
 Who are the agencies responsible for keeping them in check?
+How are other countries dealing with addiction treatment?

 There are two sides to the coin of this conversation: the pharmaceutical industry, which is responsible for the development, manufacturing, and marketing of drugs for use as medications; and Big Pharma, the colloquial (and often pejorative) term used to describe faceless corporations that push hugely overpriced drugs onto hapless and desperate consumers.